tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ## Change Log

+### 1.0.8

+The main purpose of this release is to make the plug-in work with the most recent update of Windy.com (August 2025).
+Also...

+- Boundary Layer Average Wind parameter has been added.
+- Issues with time shown in plug-in being out of step with that shown on the slider are resolved.
+- Timeouts from getLatLongInterpolator() are handled gracefully.
+The parameters are now all updated properly except that the values in the rightmost "cloud" column show as ## in this circumstance rather than continuing to show old data.

 ### 1.0.6

 This is the first publicly available version of this plugin.
 Changes are mainly limited to documentation / tooltip texts etc.